The 20 Underrated Countries in Europe to Visit on Your Next Trip!

 This landlocked country is often overlooked, but I believe it is possibly the most underrated country in all of Europe.
 From the elaborate palaces to cheap accommodations, Belarus is a perfect vacation for travel junkies.
 Visit the Orthodox church just outside of Minsk if you are looking for a break from modern city life.
 For a day trip, you can head over to Mir Castle or Nesvizh Palace.
 This UNESCO heritage sites are perfect if you are looking to dive deeper into Belarus’ history and culture.

-- Have you ever been to any of the underrated countries in Europe?
+- Have you been to any of these underrated countries in Europe?